Atlanta Allergy & Asthma News

 Join Us in Supporting FARE’s Teal Pumpkin Project

 Join us in participating in FARE’s Teal Pumpkin Project!
 Display a teal pumpkin to indicate that your home, business, or event has safe options for kids with food allergies during the Halloween season.
-Teal pumpkins are available at most craft stores, Michaels, Target, and on Amazon.
+Teal pumpkins are available at most craft stores and on Amazon.

 Here are some ideas for non-food treats: